siggiskulason/edgeca/docs/README.md

 It also enables ephemeral certificate-based authorization, which reduces the need for permanent access credentials, explicit access revocation or traditional SSH key management.

-EdgeCA is currently at version 0.4.0 and is meant for evaluation only.
+EdgeCA is meant for evaluation only.

 ### Installing using snaps